Hardware-in-the-Loop Implementation of Simscape Model on Speedgoat FPGA I/O Modules

 5. In the Set Target Frequency task, set the Target Frequency (MHz) as

-6. Right-click the Generate Simulink Real-Time Interface task and select Run to Selected Task to generate the HDL IP core, FPGA bitstream, and download the bitstream onto the Speedgoat IO334 target.
+6. Right-click the Generate Simulink Real-Time Interface task and select Run to Selected Task to generate the HDL IP core, FPGA bitstream, and download the bitstream to the IO334 I/O module in the Speedgoat target computer.

 A Simulink Real-Time Interface model is generated, and named as gm_gmStateSpaceHDL_sschdlexHalfWaveRectifierEx_slrt.